TYPO3-Solr/ext-solr/Documentation/GettingStarted/Index.rst

 How to...

-* Start a solr server
+* Start a Solr server
-* Install the extension and connect your TYPO3 system to your solr server
+* Install the extension and connect your TYPO3 system to your Solr server
 * Index a few pages and see the search results on your website

 .. toctree::